pnborkar/supply-chain-optimizer/README.md

 | `mcp-neo4j-supply-chain` | Databricks App (MCP) | Supplier failure impact, BOM dependency chains, PageRank, community detection, shortest path |

 > [!IMPORTANT]
-> The Neo4j MCP server reads directly from AuraDB at query time — the graph must be populated before using the Supervisor.
+> **Prerequisite:** The Neo4j MCP server reads directly from AuraDB at query time — the graph must be populated before using the Supervisor.
 Run the `supply_chain_full_pipeline` job (pipeline + `project_graph.py`) at least once to load nodes and relationships into AuraDB.

 ---